→ discarded lessons AND / OR random writings and summaries

 sg 1 means singular first person.
 Therefore the flat affix was mip.

-One way of building a verb that means "I am eating" is using the rules --
+One way of building a verb that means "I am eating" is using the

-(1) choose a root that carries the meaning of "eating", like
+(1) choose a root that carries the meaning of "eating", like ad (there are many others, like

 (2) add to it the tense laT, which, according to rule vartamAne laT, may be used to express that the action of eating is happening now.